Skip to main content | Skip to section menu | Access keys.

 To meet the value for money standard we must manage our business so that tenants, owners and other customers receive services that provide continually improving value for the rent and other charges they pay.

-The average weekly rent increase applied for financial year 2023-24 was 3% compared to the Scottish Local Authority average 3.8%.
+Following the review by the Council and in consultation with our tenants, the average weekly rent increase applied for financial year 2024-25 was 6.7% compared to the Scottish Local Authority average 5.6%.

 Percentage of tenants who feel their rent represents good value for money